carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 > We also use the cropped fields polygons `data/cropped_field.shp`, which was generated in an exercise from [Episode 7: Vector data in python]({{site.baseurl}}/07-vector-data-in-python).
 {: .callout}

-## Crop raster data with a bounding box
+## Align CRS of the ratser and the vector data

 We load a true color image using `pystac` and `rioxarray` and check the shape of the raster: